shermanloan/scejson-doc/doc/module-loan.md

 A special format is accepted for annual fees (`Fee.PPY` value of `1`) paid on a specific calendar month of the year.
-Using `0000-MM-00` as a value for `Date` instructs the SCEX to pay the fee on the MM payment of the payment stream.
+Using `0000-MM-00` as a value for `Date` instructs the SCE to pay the fee on the MM payment of the payment stream.
 For example, `0000-06-00` instructs the system to pay this fee on June Payments.

 If the `Date` field is not specified, then it will default to the last specified